yushasama/koishiteru/public/comp/writeups_md/square_root_decomposition.md

 **Associativity:** If the operation is associative and has an identity (sum, min, max, gcd), you can pre-aggregate per block and answer queries by combining block aggregates.
 If the answer is a function of frequencies that doesn't merge cleanly (like "count distinct" or "sum of frequency squares"), use Mo's.

-**Offline vs Online:** Mo's is **offline only**—you must know all queries in advance.
+**Offline vs Online:** Mo's is **offline only**-you must know all queries in advance.
 Square root decomposition can answer queries **online** when there are no range updates, or only light point updates.

 ---